weharris/shiny-template/README.md

 ## Shiny Template Repo

-*Shiny Template* is an app that let you visualize biodiversity data [Kaggle biodiversity dataset](https://www.kaggle.com/nationalparkservice/park-biodiversity).
+The *Shiny Template* is an app that let you visualize biodiversity data [Kaggle biodiversity dataset](https://www.kaggle.com/nationalparkservice/park-biodiversity).
 By using the National Park Service database of animal and plant species identified in individual national parks, the application offers a graphical representation of the data with maps and charts.

 ![bioNPS\|690x369](code/bioNPS.png)